Water quality services

 All our reports on water quality investigations are designed to be acceptable to the regulatory authorities.
 Our reports have been used to plan asset improvement schemes and for water resource management planning.
 Investigations are frequently carried out as part of environmental impact assessments.

-If you have any queries, please contact Dr Michael Dobson, associate director.
+If you have any queries, please contact Dr Michael Dobson, divisional director.

 Alternatively you can email us here.
 Or call 0161 442 8938.